dwyl/learn-nerves/README.md

     {:ok, opts}
   end
 ```

-`init/1` takes one argument that contains options passed to it by the function that starts the `GenServer`.
-In the
+`init/1` takes one argument that contains options
+passed to it by the function that starts the `GenServer`.
-function body we send a `:blink` message to ourselves.
-This will get queued up in our `GenServer`'s mailbox and
+In the function body we send a `:blink` message to ourselves.
+This will get queued up in our `GenServer`'s mailbox
-processed once we're fully set up.
-We then finish setting up our `GenServer` by telling returning a tuple with the
+and  processed once we're fully set up.
+We then finish setting up our `GenServer`
+by telling returning a tuple with the  `:ok` message
-`:ok` message and our `GenServer`'s state, which in this case we'll just set to opts in case we need to access these
+and our `GenServer`'s state.
+In this case we'll just set to opts
+in case we need to access these later.
-later.

-Our GenServer then needs to be able to handle the `:blink` message. `GenServer`s handle incoming messages through
+Our GenServer then needs to be able
+to handle the `:blink` message.
-the `handle_info/2` callback so lets create one for our blink message
+`GenServer`s handle incoming messages through the `handle_info/2` callback
+so lets create one for our blink message:

 ```elixir
   def handle_info(:blink, state) do